 Be careful about getting the right van back to the city!

-The height of violence occurred in 2017 when a polish man was stabbed during a robbery.
-Several men were charged in connection to the incident, and the trail was closed down for the summer.
+Back in 2017, a Polish man was stabbed during a robbery.
+Several men were charged in connection to the incident, and the trail was closed for the summer.

 Tijuna Park.
 Don't bring valuables with you to hike to Christ the Redeemer